Manage AWS EKS Add-ons

 Beyond these examples

-These snippets focus on specific add-on features: installation and version management, conflict resolution during upgrades, and JSON-based configuration.
+These snippets focus on specific add-on features: installation and version management, conflict resolution during updates, and custom configuration via JSON schemas.
 They’re intentionally minimal rather than full cluster deployments.

 To keep things focused, common add-on patterns are omitted, including: